Cropped, 13 October 2021: Biodiversity COP; Palm oil investigation; Food shortages

 RIGHTS CONCERNS: Days before the conference, India signed up to a “high-ambition coalition” led by Costa Rica and France to protect 30% of the world’s land and oceans by 2030, the first of the BRICS countries to do so.
 The 30×30 campaign has generated the most amount of political interest, with the UK also championing a Leaders Pledge for Nature.
 But concerns remain about “conservation via dispossession”.
 More than 160 civil society organisations wrote an open letter to world leaders demanding that “human rights, and the protection of those who defend them, must be a non-negotiable part of measures adopted in upcoming negotiations” at COP15 and at COP26.
 Significantly, the Kunming Declaration notes the 30×30 goal, but does not indicate if it has host China’s support.

 WHAT:Channel 4 News in the UK reported that three Malaysian-backed firms – East New Britain (ENB), Rimbunan Hijau (RH) and Bewani Oil Palm Plantations – clear-felled tens of thousands of hectares of the world’s third largest rainforest in Papua New Guinea.
-The story covered a two-year, undercover investigation by Global Witness in which company executives were caught on camera appearing to admit to grave human rights abuses and tax evasion.
-Senior employees and palm oil executives from these three firms appeared to confess to using child labour, paying police to threaten villagers, bribing officials including a government minister and tax evasion.
+The story covered a two-year, undercover investigation by Global Witness in which company executives from ENB were caught on camera appearing to admit to grave human rights abuses and tax evasion.
+Senior employees and palm oil executives from the ENB Group and a local company Tobar Investment appeared to confess to using child labour, paying police to threaten villagers, bribing officials including a government minister and tax evasion.
 Researchers found that palm oil and its derivatives from “tainted” plantations were allegedly sold on to brands, including Kellogg’s and Nestlé.

 RESPONSE: Companies reacted differently to Global Witness findings.
 For example, Nestlé said it had not received palm oil from one of the mills mentioned in the report since 2019.
 It said that it had asked Earthworm – a foundation that helps its member companies eliminate deforestation from their supply chains – to investigate allegations.
 “If any mill was involved in deforestation or had failed to seek proper consent from traditional landowners, it would suspend them”, continued Nestlé.
 Kellogg’s said it was taking the investigation seriously and had reached out to “three potentially impacted suppliers”.
 ENB denied that it used bribery, child labour or engaged in tax evasion, Channel 4 News reported.